mcmillanpl/Technical-Writing-Portfolio/project-details.md

 ### **Webhook API**
 * **The Goal**: To provide a push-based notification system for document lifecycle changes.
 * **Key Design**: By using a subscription-based model (`POST /v1/webhooks/subscribe`), we reduce API overhead.
-Instead of polling for updates, the system notifies the developer immediately when a contract is signed or declined.
+The system notifies the developer immediately when a contract is signed or declined.

 ### **Salesforce Query and Pull APIs**
 * **The Goal**: To bridge the data gap between CRM records and document templates.
-* **Key Design**: I separated "Query" (for broad data fetching) from "Pull" (for specific record synchronization).
-This provides developers with flexibility to either search for records using SOQL or directly target a known Salesforce ID.
+* **Key Design**: I separated "Query" (for broad data fetching) from "Pull" (for specific record synchronization), providing developers with the flexibility to use either SOQL syntax or direct Record IDs.

 ---

-## User Education & Tutorials
+## User Education & Tutorials: Software & Workflows
-These guides focus on "Day 1" user success and long-term system maintenance, translating technical features into actionable instructions.

-* **Onboarding & Setup**: Designed to reduce friction during initial installation by translating complex environment prerequisites into a logical, step-by-step sequence.
-* **Process Automation**: A deep dive into workflow logic, demonstrating how to bridge the gap between business requirements and system capabilities.
-* **Troubleshooting**: A proactive resource that categorizes common failure points and provides prescriptive recovery steps to minimize support overhead.
+These guides demonstrate the "Docs-as-Code" methodology and the ability to document complex development toolchains.

+### **MadCap Flare & Git Integration**
+* **The Goal**: To standardize how technical writing teams use version control.
+* **Key Design**: I documented the end-to-end lifecycle of a MadCap Flare project, from initial SSH binding to source control binding.
+This ensures that documentation stays synchronized with the software release cycle.

+### **C# Programming Concepts**
+* **The Goal**: To provide deep-dive educational content for developers working with numerical data.
+* **Key Design**: In "Advanced Operations on Numbers," I focused on technical accuracy and code readability, explaining bitwise operations and precision in a way that is accessible to junior developers while remaining useful to seniors.

 ---

 ## Sales & Marketing Collateral
-These assets demonstrate the ability to shift voice and tone to support sales cycles and executive-level decision-making across different industries.
+These assets demonstrate the ability to shift voice and tone to support sales cycles and executive-level decision-making.

 ### **Industrial Specifications (SENS)**
 * **The Goal**: To simplify the procurement of complex industrial engine starting systems.